DevSkits916/MCP-FACEBOOK-SERVER/README.md

-# MCP-FACEBOOK-SERVER
-Short version: you can’t run an MCP “server” on GitHub Pages because Pages is static hosting.
-No server process, no SSE endpoint, no joy.
-Put the MCP server somewhere that can actually execute code (Cloudflare Workers, Fly, Railway, Vercel, whatever), then use GitHub Pages for the static docs/demo.
-ChatGPT’s Developer Mode will happily connect to a remote MCP server over HTTP+SSE.  ￼

-Here’s a drop-in prompt you can paste into Codex to make the whole thing:

-⸻

-Prompt for Codex

 Build a minimal, production-ready Model Context Protocol (MCP) server that ChatGPT can connect to in Developer Mode via HTTP + SSE, and ship the project with:
 	1. Cloudflare Workers deployment for the MCP server (remote, stateless, scalable)